zabbix/zabbix/templates/cloud/AWS/aws_s3_http/README.md

 ## Overview

-This template is designed for the effortless deployment of AWS S3 bucket monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor AWS S3 bucket by HTTP via Zabbix that works without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.
+*NOTE*
+This template uses the GetMetricData CloudWatch API calls to list and retrieve metrics.
+For more information, please refer to the (CloudWatch pricing)[https://aws.amazon.com/cloudwatch/pricing/] page.

+Additional information about metrics and used API methods:

+* Full metrics list related to S3: https://docs.aws.amazon.com/AmazonS3/latest/userguide/metrics-dimensions.html

 ## Requirements